-It is a real pleasure for me to deliver this year's Jawaharlal Nehru Memorial Lecture.
-Nehru has become a symbol of the fight for freedom, independence, and democracy throughout the world.
+Jawaharlal Nehru has become a symbol of the fight for freedom, independence and democracy throughout the world.
 He had high aspirations for a resurgent India, aspirations that are today being fulfilled.
-But the struggle for dignity, equality and democracy and for improving the living standards of all citizens within the country is a never-ending struggle.
-It is about this struggle, about the transformations of the economy, politics, and society that are necessary to achieve victory in this struggle, that I wish to speak.
+But the struggle for dignity, equality and democracy, and for improving the living standards of all citizens within the country is a never-ending struggle.
+It is about this struggle, about the transformations of the economy, politics and society that are necessary to achieve victory in this struggle, that I wish to speak.

-It is an especial pleasure for me to deliver this lecture, for the country has played a large role in shaping my views of development.
+India has played a large role in shaping my views of development.
 I first visited India more than 43 years ago, and the transformation that has occurred in the almost half century since are hard to believe.
-I should also note the deep and long lasting connections between my university, Columbia, and India's struggle for independence, freedom, and human rights.
-B. R. Ambedkar, widely claimed as the architect of India's constitution, and the champion for the rights of all-not just the untouchables, but also women's rights-spent some of his formative years at Columbia, receiving both an M.A. and Ph.D., as well as an honorary doctorate.
+I should also note the deep and long lasting connections between my university, Columbia and India's struggle for independence, freedom and human rights.
+B.R.
+Ambedkar, widely claimed as the architect of India's constitution and the champion for the rights of all-not just the untouchables, but also women's rights-spent some of his formative years at Columbia, receiving both an M.A. and Ph.D., as well as an honorary doctorate.